-You may have observed an omnipresent company logo on many slides in a presentation -- and that raises a question: do you really need to have a company logo on all your slides?
+You may have observed an omnipresent company logo on many slides in a presentation.
+That raises a question: do you really need to have a company logo on all your slides?
 First, it takes a fair amount of space.
 Secondly, the audience knows which company the speaker belongs to since that information is almost always placed on the first slide.
-Also speakers do introduce themselves and their companies -- so, why do all slides need that extra branding?
+Also speakers do introduce themselves and their companies.
+So, why do all slides need that extra branding?
 All these questions are fair, and there are equally honest answers for them.
-You should certainly add a company logo to your first slide, and then place a more subtle or watermarked logo on the rest of the slides -- or even no logo at all.
-Fortunately, PowerPoint makes it easy to add a logo to all your slides -- and then make sure that some slides have no logo at all or even a more understated version of the logo.
+You should certainly add a company logo to your first slide, and then place a more subtle or watermarked logo on the rest of the slides, or even no logo at all.
+Fortunately, PowerPoint makes it easy to add a logo to all your slides, and then make sure that some slides have no logo at all or even a more understated version of the logo.

 Additionally, make sure that you have two versions of the logo: one should be the regular, prominent logo used company-wide.
 Additionally, make sure you have a more subtle version of the logo that does not stand out.
 Look at Figure 1 below, where the Indezine logo on the left is prominent enough to stand out.
 The same logo towards the right has less saturated colors, and will fade well with the background so that your other slide content can get the attention it deserves.

 Figure 1: Indezine logos with both prominent and subtle look